prabalfit/ui-assignment/README.md

 Create a mobile view for users where they can see a list of exercises assigned to them.
 An exercise can have

-- A image
+- An image.
-- number of repetitions to be performed
+- Number of repetitions to be performed.
-- number of sets.
+- Number of sets to be performed.

 ## Tool to be used